Information-theoretic perspective on energy conservation in high harmonic generation

-where $L_n(x)$ is the Laguerre polynomial of $n$-th order.
-We show the Wigner function $W(\beta)$ of the state in Eq.~\eqref{eq:fundamental_EspaceN} for different energy conserving subspaces $N = \{ 3, 8, 15 \}$.
-We can clearly see the oscillatory behaviour of the Wigner function originating from the high photon number states, and that the structure of the state strongly depends on the specific choice of the subspace.
-However, most importantly, we observe that all states display clear negativities in their Wigner function representation, and shows that we can witness non-classicality in the marginals of the entangled state in Eq.~\eqref{eq:total_EspaceN}.
+We now illustrate the state by showing the trace of the Wigner function $W(\beta)$ along $\operatorname{Im}(\beta) = 0$ in Fig.~\ref{fig:wigner}~(left), given by a weighted sum of the individual photon number state Wigner functions $W_{\dyad{n}}(\beta) = \frac{(-1)^n}{\pi} e^{- \abs{\beta}^2} L_n(2\abs{\beta}^2)$, where $L_n(x)$ is the Laguerre polynomial of $n$-th order.
+We show the Wigner function $W(\beta)$ of the reduced state in Eq.~\eqref{eq:fundamental_EspaceN} for different energy conserving subspaces $N = \{ 3, 8, 15 \}$.
+We can clearly see the oscillatory behavior of the Wigner function originating from the high photon number states, and that the structure of the state strongly depends on the specific choice of the subspace.
+However, most importantly, we observe that all states display clear negativities in their Wigner function representation, highlighting that we can witness non-classicality in the marginals of the entangled state in Eq.~\eqref{eq:total_EspaceN}.
+Furthermore, to get additional insights into the non-classicality of the driving field mode, we show in Fig.~\ref{fig:wigner}~(right) the Mandel $Q$-parameter of the photon number distribution for varying energy subspace $N\omega$ (see Fig.~\ref{fig:photon_number}).
+The $Q$-parameter is a measure of the deviation of the photon number distribution from the Poissoian ($Q=0$) case, and is defined as the normalized difference between the variance and the mean~\cite{mandel1979sub}.
+For $Q< 0$ the distribution is sub-Poissonian, indicating non-classical statistics.
+We can clearly see that for all energy subspaces $N\omega$, the photon statistics is non-classical due to the negative $Q$-parameter.
+For increasing $N$ the distribution gets closer to be Poissonian since more allowed photon numbers contribute to the distribution.
+From the results shown in Fig.~\ref{fig:wigner}, we have learned that strict energy conservation leads to non-classical states of the light field.
+This can be seen as a new kind of selection rule imposed on the quantum optical state due to energy conservation.

+Having established the non-classicality of the energy conserving state, we shall now discuss a crucial aspect about the energy conserving subspace as defined in Eq.~\eqref{eq:total_EspaceN}, which is the important assumption of a well defined energy $N\omega$ on the photon number level.
+However, considering that the driving field in HHG is given by a coherent state $\ket{\alpha}$, implies that the photon number is not fixed but follows a Poisson distribution.
+Hence, the energy can not be conserved on the exact photon number level since the initial photon number of the coherent state is not well defined.
+This is because the coherent state is not an energy eigenstate of the field Hamiltonian.
+This implies that the initial energy conserving subspace is not unambiguously defined, and due to the indistinguishability of which particular energy conserving interaction takes place, we project the state in Eq.~\eqref{eq:state_wavepicture} on several energy conserving spaces $N\omega$ with $N \in [ N_0 - \Delta N, N_0 + \Delta N]$, such that we have

+From the physical intuition of the photon number distribution of the state $\Pi^{(N\omega)}\ket{\psi}$ for different energy constraints from Fig.~\ref{fig:photon_number}, we can already anticipate the influence of the summation over $N$.
+Given that the neighboring energy spaces lead to an occupation of different photon numbers, their summed contribution will consequently cover more photon numbers.
+For an increasing summation over energy subspaces $N$, we sample more states from the entire Fock space.
+Since different energy subspaces are mutually orthogonal, and provide a resolution of the identity, the overlap with the unconstrained state $\ket{\psi}$ will therefore increase as more energy subspaces are taken into account.